NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Catalog Zone Schema Version

-The catalog zone schema version is specified by an integer value embeded in a TXT RR named "version.$CATZ".
+The catalog zone schema version is specified by an integer value embeded in a TXT RR named `version.$CATZ`.
-All catalog zones MUST have a TXT RRset named "version.$CATZ" with at least one RR.
+All catalog zones MUST have a TXT RRset named `version.$CATZ` with at least one RR.
-Primary and secondary nameservers MUST NOT use catalog zones without the expected value in one of the RRs in the "version.$CATZ" TXT RRset, but they may be transferred as ordinary zones.
+Primary and secondary nameservers MUST NOT use catalog zones without the expected value in one of the RRs in the `version.$CATZ` TXT RRset, but they may be transferred as ordinary zones.
-For this memo, the value of one of the RRs in the "version.$CATZ" TXT RRset MUST be set to "2", i.e.
+For this memo, the value of one of the RRs in the `version.CATZ` TXT RRset MUST be set to "2", i.e.

 ~~~ ascii-art
 version.$CATZ 0 IN TXT "2"